jaspreetsidhu3/jaspreetsidhu3/README.md

 ## Hello there 👋

 * Working on Microsoft stack
-* Ready for open source contribution
+* Ready for open-source contribution
 * Enthusiastic for Android development
 * Love to do UI design [Behance](https://www.behance.net/codesnippet7)
+* Developing extensions for Microsoft Edge partner [To download](https://microsoftedge.microsoft.com/addons/search?developer=Codler)

 **Languages and Tools:**